 The Kendrick ‘New Trajectory’ Scholarship

-One $5000 scholarship will be awarded to a student who has demonstrated the drive, dedication and work ethic to establish a new trajectory that departs from an historical baseline of poor academic achievement.
-Students are required to have an Expected Family Contribution of $0-$5000, as reported on the FAFSA Student Aid Report.
-A personal statement explaining the student’s change in focus and how this scholarship will help the student achieve his/her future goals is required.
-An interview is also required.
-May be renewable for four years with the attainment of a 3.0 or higher grade point average at the discretion of the donor.
+One $5000 scholarship will be awarded to a student who has realized the importance of education after a slow academic start and turned lower grades (C’s and D’s) in freshman and sophomore year into stronger grades (A’s and B’s) during junior and senior year, changing his/her future trajectory.
+Candidates should have an Expected Family Contribution of $0-$5000, as reported on the FAFSA Student Aid Report.
+An essay is required.
+This scholarship may be renewable for four years with the attainment of a 3.0 or higher grade point average at the discretion of the donor.

 The David Tremaine Memorial Scholarship